ayoubyt/nestjs-gql-api/README.md

-# node challenge assignment
+# content

-ontwik node challenge assignment to be reviewed, it contains a Graphql API that represents an employees management system, where each employer can add, update and delete employees.
+this repo contains a Graphql API that represents an employees management system, where each employer can add, update and delete employees.

 It's a Nest.js project with GraphQl API, connecting to a Mongodb database.